Skip to main content

 Prerequisites

-The install process sets up the wallet for the root user.
+The install process has already set up the wallet for the root user.
 To interact with clio, ensure you are on the root user.
-Run sudo su -
+Run sudo su - to switch to the root user before proceeding with the tutorial.

 Overview